 Most of my post-grad training has been in Rational Emotive Behavior Therapy (REBT), which is an active/directive form of Cognitive Behavior Therapy (CBT), as well as Mindfulness-based CBT, Gestalt, Existential, and Humanistic approaches.
 I regularly take part in professional development and am always learning new skills to share with my clients.

-I'm a Licensed Mental Health Counselor and accredited member of the New York Mental Health Counselors Association and My Wellbeing.
+I'm a Licensed Mental Health Counselor, accredited member of the New York Mental Health Counselors Association, My Wellbeing, and Zencare.
 I hold a Master of Science in Education degree in Mental Health Counseling from Fordham University and a Bachelor of Fine Arts degree in Photography from the School of Visual Arts.